Health Sector Brain Drain in Nigeria

 Medical tourism occurs when people from one country travel to another for medical treatment.
 Nigeria has experienced medical tourism as citizens seek advanced medical treatments and facilities that may not be readily available in the country.
 This drains the Nigerian economy and healthcare system, as patients spend substantial amounts abroad, which could otherwise be invested in domestic healthcare infrastructure.
 The Nigerian presidents and almost all public office holders seek for medical treatment abroad with public funds.
 This has had great negative impact on the country’s foreign Reserve and exchange, thereby further weakening the Naira.

-There have been several calls for the Nigerian governments to invest significantly in health sector especially in healthcare infrastructure, and decent remunerations for healthcare workers.
+There have been several calls for the Nigerian governments to invest significantly in health sector especially in healthcare infrastructure, and decent remuneration for healthcare workers.

 Amongst the propositions by the healthcare workers unions and associations to address the rising brain drain in Nigeria’s health sector is the establishment of a Health Sector Development Bank.